 Everyone loves suited connectors.
 They are fun hands that hit a variety of things postflop and offer lots of options.
-But many people don’t fully understand how these hands perform.
-My goal is to teach you once and for all how these hands hit flops, the differences between high and low ones are, and how to use this information to your advantage.
-If you’d rather read than watch the video, you can enjoy the script below!
+But many people don’t fully understand how suited connectors perform.
+My goal is to teach you once and for all how these hands hit flops, the differences between high and low ones, and how to use this information to your advantage.

-Hello, and welcome to today’s Quick Plays video on the science of suited connectors.
+Welcome to today’s Quick Plays video on the science of suited connectors.
 Most players get very excited when they look down at a hand like T9s or 76s, but do you know how these hands really perform?
-In this video I’ll show you how these hands hit flops and how to better visualize them in the future!
+In this video, I’ll show you how these hands hit flops and how to better visualize them in the future.

-Before we get started, the tool we are going to use is called Flopzilla.
-This is a paid-piece of software that you can pick up from Flopzilla.com, and I’ve done an extensive video using this software as well.
+Before we get started, the tool we are going to use is called Flopzilla Pro.
 You don’t need this software to succeed in poker, but if you are studious, this software will pay for itself very quickly.

 To start, let’s just plug in 76s on the left.
 Let’s spend a minute and see how it hits the flop using the output on the right.
 We notice that it smashes the flop with two pair or better roughly 5.5% of the time.
 Many players make the mistake of thinking a hand like this smashes the flop a lot more often…but the reality is quite different.